Kahiltna Basecamp

 • “Denali” is a derivative of Deenaalee, meaning the tall one in the Koyukon language from indigenous peoples that lived north of the Alaska Range.
 As viewed from south of the Alaska Range, in the Dena’ina language the mountain is referred to as Dghelay Ka’a meaning mountain-big.

 • “Begguya” means his child and is known on USGS maps as Mt.
 Hunter - interestingly enough the name Mt.
-Hunter actually refers to a peak further up the Kahiltna Glacier.
+Hunter erroneously refers to a peak further up the Kahiltna Glacier.

 • “Sultana” means his wife and is known on USGS maps as Mt.
 Foraker.